Categories

 Psychological Tips Cognitive Psychology

-Difference between Introspection and Rumination: The Fine Line Between Inner Peace and Inner Chaos
+Difference Between Introspection and Rumination: The Fine Line Between Inner Peace and Inner Chaos

 The 3 a.m.
 Thought Spiral It’s 3:04 a.m.
 You should be asleep.
 But no—your brain has other plans.
 Now you’re just lying there, overthinking that one thing you said in a random convo weeks ago.
 Like—did your “thanks” sound normal?
 Was it too awkward?
 Should you have smiled more?
 Or less?
 Ugh.
 And boom.
 Suddenly […]